-Under our license agreement with MedImmune, we are obligated to make future clinical, regulatory and initial sales milestone payments of up to \$72.5 million in aggregate for the first two indications we develop, including, a \$5.0 million pass-through payment due upon the achievement of a specified clinical milestone event which is anticipated to be met in the fourth quarter of 2018.
-Also included is a milestone payment of \$10.0 million upon the earlier to occur of a specified regulatory milestone and December 31, 2018, and clinical and regulatory milestone payments of up to \$15.0 million in the aggregate for each subsequent indication.
+Under our license agreement with MedImmune, we are obligated to make future clinical, regulatory and initial sales milestone payments of up to \$72.5 million in aggregate for the first two indications we develop, including, a \$5.0 million pass-through payment due upon the achievement of a specified clinical milestone event which was met in the fourth quarter of 2018.
+Also included is a milestone payment of \$10.0 million due upon the earlier to occur of a specified regulatory milestone and December 31, 2018, and clinical and regulatory milestone payments of up to \$15.0 million in the aggregate for each subsequent indication.
 The \$10.0 million milestone payment was accrued on our consolidated balance sheet as of December 31, 2017 and recognized as research and development expense during the year ended December 31, 2017.
-Such payment is included in the table above.
+The \$5.0 million pass-through payment was accrued on our consolidated balance sheet as of December 31, 2018 and recognized as research and development expense during the year ended December 31, 2018.
+Such payments are included in the table above.
 We are also obligated to make milestone payments to MedImmune of up to \$85.0 million upon the achievement of annual net sales thresholds of up to, but excluding, \$1.0 billion in annual net sales as well as additional milestone payments aggregating up to \$1.1 billion upon the achievement of additional specified annual net sales thresholds starting at \$1.0 billion and higher.
 Commencing on the first commercial sale of licensed products, we are obligated to pay tiered royalties on escalating tiers of annual net sales of licensed products starting in the low double-digit percentages and ending at twenty percent.
-We must pay such royalties on a product-by-product and country-by-country basis until the latest to occur of the expiration of licensed patents, the expiration of regulatory exclusivity or the tenth anniversary of first commercial sale of such product in such country.
+We must pay such royalties on a product-by-product and country-by-country basis until the latest to occur of the expiration of licensed patents, the expiration of regulatory exclusivity or the tenth anniversary of the first commercial sale of such product in such country.

-Under our asset purchase agreement with Biogen, we are obligated to make future milestone payments of up to \$325.0 million upon the achievement of specified clinical and regulatory milestones as well as upon the achievement of annual net sales thresholds.
+Under our asset purchase agreement with Biogen, we are obligated to make future milestone payments of up to \$325.0 million upon the achievement of specified clinical and regulatory milestones as well as upon the achievement of annual net sales thresholds, including a \$10.0 million payment due upon the achievement of a specified clinical milestone event which may be met in the first half of 2019.
 We have also agreed to pay certain obligations under third-party contracts retained by Biogen that relate to KPL-716.
 Additionally, we are obligated to pay tiered royalties on escalating tiers of annual net sales of licensed products starting in the high single-digit percentages and ending below the teens.